wp-plugins/random-image-gallery-with-pretty-photo-zoom/readme.txt

 = 2.0 =

-Tested upto 3.3.2
+Tested up to 3.3.2

 = 3.0 =

-Tested upto 3.4
+Tested up to 3.4

 = 4.0 =